 A comprehensive resource pack is provided on Blackboard at the beginning of the course..

-Assessments & assessment criteria: The project will be assessed on the basis of your project plan (PP), a final project report (PR) and an oral (OE) examination Project Plan (PP): This will comprise a numbered list of tasks together with associated GANTT and PERT charts, a project risk register, and any additional information deemed relevant.
-The PP will be assessed by the project supervisor and will count for 5% of the final project mark.
+Assessments & assessment criteria: The project will be assessed on the basis of your project plan (PP), a final project report (PR) and an oral (OE) examination Project Plan (PP): This will comprise a numbered list of tasks together with associated GANTT and/or PERT charts, a project risk register, and any additional information deemed relevant.
+The PP will be assessed by the module coordinator and will count for 5% of the final project mark.
 The PP assessment criteria are: - Evidence of appropriate breakdown of project into coherent tasks

 - Identification of milestones, deliverables, and project reviews as appropriate